-Over the coming years we want to put a strong focus on sustainability throughout all stages of our planning and delivery of the Saucony Cambridge Half Marathon.
+We are committed to making our event more sustainable year-on-year.
 We believe sustainability is much more than recycling and reducing paper – we also want to explore ways we can become more supportive to local businesses, community and charity groups.
-We will be drawing on the excellence of the team at Base4 Innovation to help us achieve this goal.

-- A digital Race Information document only available online meaning we will no longer be printing 10,000 booklets.
+4. A digital Race Information document only available online means we no longer print thousands of race booklets.

-- Our athlete race packs and goody packs are now a leaflet free zone.
+6. Our athlete race packs and goody bags are leaflet free zones.

-- We will once again install clothing bins on Midsummer Common, ensuring that any leftover items from the event are donated to Winter Comfort – a Cambridge based charity that runs a day centre for those who are homeless or at risk of becoming homeless.
+7. We install clothing bins on Midsummer Common, ensuring that any leftover items from the event are donated to charity.

-- We will offer a local priority scheme and work with the City Council to promote the benefits of taking part in the event and leading a healthier lifestyle through running and physical activity, helping to reduce the strain on the NHS.
+9. We offer a local priority scheme and work with the City Council to promote the benefits of taking part in the event and leading a healthier lifestyle through running and physical activity, helping to reduce the strain on the NHS.
+View Participant Heat Map

-- Events such as the Saucony Cambridge Half Marathon are a fantastic opportunity for runners to fundraise and help raise awareness for a charity close to their hearts.
-Figures from the 2018 race show that over £220,000 was raised for the charities that officially registered through us, although we expect the actual total to be much higher.
+10. Events such as the TTP Cambridge Half Marathon are a fantastic opportunity for runners to fundraise and help raise awareness for a charity close to their hearts.
+Figures from the 2021 race show that over £500,000 was raised for the charities that officially registered through us.

 We are trying to transition away from single use plastic bottles.
 Those of you happy to run with a reusable bottle please bring it along and fill it up from the event village, in the centre of the site.
 You will then be able to refill it at Drinks Station 2 (6.5 miles) and Drinks Station 3 (9.5 miles).